mingyuchoo/rust-study-series/aws/lambda_runtime_v08/README.md

 [*] Test Function in the Cloud: cd rust-sam-app && sam sync --stack-name {stack-name} --watch
 ```

-## How to deploy SAM project to AWS
+## How to deploy Lambda project to AWS

 ```bash
 $ sam deploy --guided